 Research in Smart Lighting: SLURP Scholars

-Our group in the Multimedia Communications Lab (MCL) at BU is funded as part of the NSF Smart Lighting Engineering Research Center.
+Our group in the Multimedia Communications Lab (MCL) at BU is funded as part of the LESA.
 Each summer we host up to 5 Smart Lighting Undergraduate Research Program Scholars to be engaged in topical problems related to our research program.
 See BU Smartlighting and RPI Smartlighting.

 Our work involves developing novel systems for indoor lighting that improve human health, productivity, and energy efficiency.
 Of particular interest is the integration of computer control into lighting that provides both energy optimization as well as wireless access.
 We use the visible spectrum opportunistically to achieve dense distribution of wireless via the placement of luminaires.